Kasper Hjulmand

-Kasper Hjulmand (born 9 April 1972) is a Danish football manager and a former player, who is the head coach of club Bayer Leverkusen.
+Kasper Hjulmand (born 9 April 1972) is a Danish football manager and a former player, who was most recently the head coach of club Bayer Leverkusen.

 As a manager, he led Nordsjælland to their first ever Danish Superliga title in 2012.
 After a brief stint at Mainz 05, he returned to Nordsjælland in 2016 before being appointed coach of Denmark in 2020, following which he guided the national team to the semi-finals of UEFA Euro 2020.
 He later guided Denmark to qualification for the 2022 FIFA World Cup and UEFA Euro 2024, resigning after the latter.
 He was next appointed as head coach of Bayer Leverkusen in September 2025.

 Playing career

 A defender, Hjulmand played with Herlev IF two seasons and then moved to B.93 in the winter of 1995.
 He also played for the North Florida Ospreys in 1994, scoring six goals in 18 appearances.
-After three seasons with B93, Hjulmand was forced to retire as a football player at the age of 26 due to a knee injury.
+After three seasons with B.93, Hjulmand was forced to retire as a football player at the age of 26 due to a knee injury.